Student Services is located in D block opposite the Library. We are open from 8.15 to 3.15 daily.

 More information on Student Services can be found here

-We have a dedicated careers advisor based in school, Ms Howe, who is responsible for careers education and support via Extended Learning Days, year 10 Work Experience programme and the Lifelong Learning curriculum.
+We have a dedicated careers advisor based in school, Mrs Tang, who is responsible for careers education and support via Extended Learning Days, year 10 Work Experience programme and the Lifelong Learning curriculum.

 We also have an advisor from Hertfordshire Youth Connexions, Nicky Honeywell, who visits the school for one-to-one appointments and to support options evenings and parents’ evenings.